-Have you received a request to erect a crane or assess a building permit?
-Enter the data and right away you are able to identify which limitation surfaces are penetrated and evaluate the operational effect.
+Have you received a request to erect a crane or assess a building request?
+Enter the data, and you will instantly be able to identify which limitation surfaces are penetrated, and what the operational effect will be.

 Assess obstacles with just a few clicks

 - Obstacle assessment request: This could be a crane, building, antenna or other

 - Obstacle input form: position, maximum height and time-period

 - Enter the information: Into the Ascend Obstacle Assessment solution

 - Assess impact: Identify if the obstacle is penetrating limitation surfaces

 - Specialist assessment: If the obstacle is penetrating critical surfaces

 - Publish: If the obstacle is penetrating limitation surfaces